-(Formerly PSYC 101,

-Introduction: Principles & Theories)

-Major principles and theories of psychology including perception, learning, the biological basis of behavior, motivation and emotion.
+(Formerly PSYC 101, Introduction: Principles & Theories) Major principles and theories of psychology including perception, learning, the biological basis of behavior, motivation and emotion.
 This course is suitable for all students and is the prerequisite for all upper level psychology courses.
 It is also required for transfer into many four-year programs.

-Prerequisite: Eligible for ENG101, reading exempt.
+Prerequisite: Eligible for ENG\101, reading exempt.
+This is a "D" course.